mvujaklija/mvujaklija/README.md

 - Hello
 My name is Milan Vujaklija and I am MSc Surveying by profession.

-I have worked in my profession for 12 years, six of which I spent as the head of the geodetic service.
+I have worked in my profession for 12 years, six of which I spent as the head of the survezing department.
 Since my profession required field work and short absences from home, I decided to make a breakthrough in my career so that I could devote more time to my family.
 In addition, I reached the point of burnout.

 I've always been good at programming so I'm not a total beginner.